traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/arduino-commits.png)

+^ i know can sound straightforward what i did when i condense it down in a talk

 ^ it was hard and i got demotivated

 ^ 8mos vs. 3mos

 ^ always stuff i could have done differently

+---

+> I wanted something ephemeral that would pass like a falling star...<br/><br/>The work had to just transpire, make people dream and talk, and that would be all.
+> - Jean Tinguely

+^ end with this quote.
+This is what i've tried to do thru out all my wearables

+^ fuels me to explore ways to make myself uncomfortable in order to find new ways to interact with others

+^ hope i've inspired you for a bit, or at least given you something interesting to look at for 40mins

 ---